blackbaud/skyux2/CONTRIBUTING.md

 ### File an issue
 Before you start any work, please [file an issue](https://github.com/blackbaud/skyux2/issues/new).
 The sooner we can discuss potential code changes, the better.
 We also use the issue to track and assign any work needed.
 To file a issue with SKY UX, follow these instructions:
 1. [Create a GitHub issue in the SKY UX 2 repo](https://github.com/blackbaud/skyux2/issues/new).
-2. Fill out the template fields to provide:
-    - The expected behavior
-    - The actual behavior
-    - Steps to reproduce
-    - A Plunkr example
-    - The severity
-    - The impact
+2. Describe the contribution and potential code changes to SKY UX.
+You can delete the default sections in the issues template.
+They are designed for filing bugs to describe the expected behavior, actual behavior, steps to reproduce, a Plunkr example, severity, and impact.
 3. Subscribe to the issue to receive notifications.

 ### Get the code